alex-oleshkevich/starsessions/README.md

 ### Cookie security

 By default, the middleware uses strict defaults.
-The cookie lifetime is limited to the browser session and send via HTTPS protocol only.
+The cookie lifetime is limited to the browser session and sent via HTTPS protocol only.
 You can change these defaults by changing `cookie_https_only` and `lifetime` arguments:

 ```python